Bełżyce: Partition period

-In 1795, as a result of the Partitions of Poland, Bełżyce was annexed by the Austrian Empire, it became part of the newly established administrative region of West Galicia.
-Since 1809 it had been in borders of the short-lived Polish Duchy of Warsaw and since 1815 of Congress Poland, later forcibly integrated into Imperial Russia.
+In 1795, as a result of the Third Partition of Poland, Bełżyce was annexed by the Austrian Empire, it became part of the newly established administrative region of West Galicia.
+After the Polish victory in the Austro-Polish War of 1809, it became part of the short-lived Duchy of Warsaw, and after the duchy's dissolution in 1815, it passed to so-called Congress Poland, later forcibly integrated into Imperial Russia.
 The 19th century was a period of changes, as a castle was transformed into a distillery.
-In 1860 the city occupied nearly 950 ha with about 150 buildings.
+In 1860 the town occupied nearly 950 ha with about 150 buildings.
 After the January Uprising, as part of anti-Polish repressions Bełżyce was stripped of its town rights, as it later turned out for nearly 100 years.
-Two major fires affected the city – first, in 1866, which destroyed 25 buildings, second, in 1913.
+Two major fires affected the town – first, in 1866, which destroyed 25 buildings, second, in 1913.
 The whole town was almost destroyed; residents formed a fire brigade.
 In 1917, 3666 people populated the town, mostly Jewish, as a result of the Russian discriminatory regulations.